firoj786/SingleTonClass_4_types_code/README.md

    This is because the uniqueInstance variable is initialized with a new instance of the class.

 4. The getInstance() method is a static method that returns the instance of the SingletonEagerInstantiation class.
-   The getInstance() method simply returns the uniqueInstance variable.
+   The getInstance() method simply returns the instance variable.